 "We had them down pretty much the whole game," Bobcats guard Kemba Walker said.
 "You know, they made a really good run.
 Kobe made a lot of good plays, made the right passes and guys just made shots."

-NOTES: Bobcats rookie Michael Kidd-Gilchrist returned Friday after missing two games with a concussion. ...
-At halftime, Bryant had five rebounds, two assists and no points. ...
+NOTES: Bobcats rookie Michael Kidd-Gilchrist returned to action Friday after missing two games with a concussion. ...
+At halftime Bryant had five rebounds, two assists and no points. ...
 The Bobcats had been one of three teams with a .500 or better record all-time against the Lakers, but fell to 8-9 with Friday night's loss.